Patti B. Saris

-Patti B. Saris (born July 20, 1951) is a United States district judge of the United States District Court for the District of Massachusetts.
-She is also the former Chair of the United States Sentencing Commission.
+Patti Barbara Saris (born July 20, 1951) is a senior United States district judge of the United States District Court for the District of Massachusetts.
+She is also the former chair of the United States Sentencing Commission.

 Early life and education

 Saris was born in Boston, Massachusetts.
-She attended Girls' Latin School, and later received a Bachelor of Arts degree from Radcliffe College of Harvard University in 1973 and a Juris Doctor from Harvard Law School in 1976.
+She attended Girls' Latin School, and later received a Bachelor of Arts degree from Radcliffe College in 1973 and a Juris Doctor from Harvard Law School in 1976.

 Legal career

 Saris was a law clerk for Judge Robert Braucher of the Massachusetts Supreme Judicial Court from 1976 to 1977.
 She was in private practice with the law firm of Foley, Hoag & Eliot in Boston from 1977 to 1979, served as Staff counsel to the United States Senate Committee on the Judiciary from 1979 to 1981, and then returned to private practice with the firm of Berman, Dittmar & Engel, P.C. from 1981 to 1982.

 Saris then served as Assistant United States Attorney of the District of Massachusetts from 1982 to 1986.
 She was Chief of the Civil Division from 1984 to 1986.
 From 1986 to 1989 she was a United States magistrate judge for the District of Massachusetts.
 She was an associate justice in the Trial Court of Massachusetts, Superior Court Department from 1989 to 1993.